top of page

 VICTORY GARDENS 2023

 Victory Gardens is a truly rewarding experience for everyone involved.
-Many of us are lucky enough to eat the veg we grown in our gardens, or be able to buy it in the shops.
+Many of us are lucky enough to eat the veg we grown in our gardens or be able to buy it in the shops.
 In Ukraine, it is not quite so simple, 40% of the population rely on aid.
 That is a massive figure.
 This project allows displaced people and communities the opportunity to feed themselves.

 25th February 2023